 2. Interdisciplinary Curriculum

-Engineering+ curriculum prepares engineering students to work at the overlap with public policy, business, law, ethics, human behavior, risk as well as medicine and the sciences.
-Examples that span these disciplines with a coherent theme are Energy and the Environment, Sustainability, Uncertainty and Optimization, etc.
+A curriculum that complements engineering fundamentals with courses in other fields, preparing engineering students to work at the overlap with public policy, business, law, ethics, human behavior, risk, and the arts, as well as medicine and the sciences

 Preparing students to translate invention to innovation; to develop market ventures that scale to global solutions in the public interest